jbremnant/project_ledi/doc/rst/page02_assembly.rst

 Soldering the Parts
 -------------------

-Through-hole soldering is pretty fun!
+Through-hole soldering is pretty fun and straight forward!
 Make sure you work in a well ventilated room.
 Now, all you need is some solder and a soldering iron.
 When we are done with the assembly, your LEDI board will look like this: